rh0/swapit_demo/README.txt

 2. Enable the swapit demonstration module.

-3. Make sure you're node server is running.
+3. Make sure your node server is running.

 4. Go to mysite.com/swap and check it out!
 Use a couple of sessions the node-ey goodness.